Termantita/AmbientIcons/about.md

 # Ambient Icons

-Changes the color of the icons based on the current color of the screen/background (like <cr>YouTube</c> Ambient Mode).
+Changes the color of the icons based on the current color of the screen or background (like <cr>YouTube</c> Ambient Mode).

 Can cause performance issues with <cy>Globed</c>.

+<cr>THIS VERSION IS MARKED AS BETA, SO BUGS MAY OCCUR</c>.
+Feel free to create an issue on the GitHub repository or DM me in Discord for reporting bugs - not_terma

+Player flash option was REMOVED for now.
+Use 0ms update time for similar results.

 ---